Neroli-Petitgrain Co-distillation Essential Oil

 The calming and settling effect of neroli petitgrain renders it useful to promote relaxation, uplift the mood, reduce stress, and support the body to stabilize after shock or trauma.
 A tonic and restorative to the brain, diffused neroli petitgrain soothes and uplifts the mind while relaxing the body.
 Neroli petitgrain can also promote deep, restful sleep.
 A well-known oil used to inspire sensual moods, neroli/petitgrain can be used in a bath or diluted in a massage oil to celebrate a loved one.

 Petitgrain refers to the steam distillation of organic neroli leaves and twigs.
-Floracopeia’s Neroli Petitgrain is a codistillation of organic neroli blossoms and the petitgrain green parts of the plant.
+Floracopeia’s Neroli Petitgrain is a codistillation of neroli blossoms and the petitgrain green parts of the plant.

 How to Use Neroli-Petitgrain Co-distillation Essential Oil